 Things to Do to Reduce Scars After Abdominoplasty Surgery

 Do you have excess skin and pockets of fat around your tummy or abdomen?
 Have you tried a variety of diets and exercises but feel like you are not losing your belly fat?
 If so, you might be an ideal candidate for a tummy tuck surgery.
-This procedure removes excess fat in your abdomen and reshapes the area to make it aesthetically pleasing.
+This procedure removes excess fat and skin tissue from your abdomen and reshapes the area to make it aesthetically pleasing.
 While this may be effective in achieving your cosmetic goals, a tummy tuck entails a recovery period and you will be left with scars.
-Fortunately, there are things that you can do to minimize your surgical tummy tuck scars and help them fade away over time.
+Fortunately, there are things that you can do to minimise your surgical tummy tuck scars.

-A tummy tuck or abdominoplasty is a cosmetic procedure used to make your abdomen thinner and more firm.
+A tummy tuck or abdominoplasty is a cosmetic procedure used to make your abdomen slimmer and firmer.
 The surgery entails the removal of excess skin, tissue, and fat from the middle and lower abdomen and the tightening the muscle and fascia.
 Once your surgical incisions have completely healed, your abdomen becomes flatter, firmer, and well-defined.

-A tummy tuck (abdominoplasty) is considered a major surgery and finding the right tummy tuck surgeon in NZ is just as important as choosing the best surgical scar treatment.
+A tummy tuck (abdominoplasty) is considered major surgery and finding the right tummy tuck surgeon in NZ is just as important as choosing the best surgical scar treatment.

 Typically, tummy tuck scars are located in the following areas: